 1. Refresh Background Data

-Once you're first connected to QuickBooks Desktop, the first step is to pre-load our integration with some current QuickBooks data, like the latest lists of customers, products, etc.
+Once you're first connected to QuickBooks POS, the first step is to pre-load our integration with your current QuickBooks customers/products.

 This data is used in your settings / mappings, and when we sync new data to QuickBooks.
-Don't worry, refreshing data doesn't sync anything, we're just preloading our integration with this background data.
+Refreshing data doesn't sync anything, we're just preloading our integration with your existing QuickBooks company products/customers.

 - Go to MyWorks Sync > Refresh Data.